 - Not a cribber or wind sucker

-- If said mule is not what the consignor represents it to be, Colby Gines will be the sole decider.
-Consignor will be expected to take the mule back and give the buyers a mule that they claimed to have purchased.
-Or the consignor can refund the buyers money minus fees.
-A decision will be made based on what’s best for both parties.
+- If said mule is not what the consignor represents it to be, Consignor will be expected to take the mule back and give the buyers a mule that they claimed to have purchased.
+A decision will be made based on what is best for both parties.
 Whether the buyer did their homework or not, will also be taken into consideration.

 - By Consignment to Premier Mule Sale, Consignor grants MM Auction Services the EXCLUSIVE RIGHT TO SELL the consignment subject to the above provisions and agrees to all terms and conditions.

 - Premier Mule Sale does NOT allow substitutions or replacements once a mule has been consigned and entered online.

 - Consignor agrees to not privately sell the consigned mule.
 To withdraw your original consigned mule from Premier Mule Sale, it must be injured or sick and must have a vet release and submit injury/sick video or photos to waive the no sale/no show fee & retrieve registration papers.

 18. Consignor’s Checks: All consignors’ checks will be written within 2 days of sale date and made payable to owner listed then mailed.
 We do not guarantee delivery when we ship checks using USPS.
 Please be patient when waiting for your check to arrive.
 Consignor can request to have their check balance wired to them minus $100 cancel payment on check fee & $100 wire transfer fee.
 Consignors final balance will be wired minus $200 total in fees then the consignor is required to void the original check and mail back to MM Auction Services for our records which are required by law.